cr/RPNCalculator/README.md

 ## Quick introduction

 On an RPN calculator you must first push values onto the stack using the *ENTER* key (↵), and then use the desired operator key to calculate the result which will end up on top the stack – often referenced by its variable name *x* –, consuming the operands that went into the calculation.
+Writing the *sum of 1 and 2* as *1 2 +* is referred to as [postfix notation](https://en.wikipedia.org/wiki/Postfix_notation), as opposed to the traditional [infix notation](https://en.wikipedia.org/wiki/Infix_notation) of *1 + 2*.

 To calculate **(7+6)/(2-5)**, for example, enter the following sequence: